jisung-lee7/play-javascript/README.md

 }

 {
-  // rest properties with renaming const obj = { a: 1, b: 2, c: 3, d: 4 }
+  // rest syntax with renaming
+  const obj = { a: 1, b: 2, c: 3, d: 4 }
   const { a: a1, b: b1, ...rest } = obj
   console.log(a1) // Expected output: 1